CardiacModelling/VoltageClampModel/README.md

 This repository contains up-to-date reference versions of the voltage clamp model developed in Lei et al. 2020 and 2025.
 These models can be used to simulate manual or planar patch-clamp experiments in voltage-clamp mode.

-_Note: This URL originally hosted the data for the 2020 Lei et al. publication.
+_Note: This URL originally hosted data and code for the 2020 Lei et al. publication.
 This is now found at https://github.com/CardiacModelling/VoltageClampModel2020_

 ## The latest models

-We recently updated the voltage clamp model with improved filtering of input (stimulus filter) and output (Bessel filters), and an improved time-delay in the series resistance compensation pathway.
+We recently updated the voltage clamp model with improved filtering of input (stimulus filter) and output, and an improved time-delay in the series resistance compensation pathway.

 In addition to this full-featured model, we provide a set of increasingly simplified models: